Used Toyota Hilux review

 These run in sequence, with Intermediate in effect an oil change and vehicle check.
 Once a Hilux reaches its fifth birthday, it’s eligible for cut-price maintenance under Toyota’s Essential Care programme; services alternate between Silver and Gold, at £150 and £270.
 There’s no cambelt to replace, and Light Commercial Vehicle (LCV) tax means a fixed VED rate of £250 per year.

 The latest Hilux is evidence of Toyota’s good record of not issuing many recalls; so far, the truck has yet to be the subject of any campaigns.
 There have only ever been seven Hilux recalls, mainly focused on the seventh-generation model.
 One action that was launched in 2015 also captured some sixth-generation vehicles, because they could suffer from airbag problems.

 Driver Power owner satisfaction

-The Hilux is a bit too niche to appear in our Driver Power satisfaction surveys but, as a manufacturer, Toyota has a habit of doing very well with its newer models, before they fade as they get older.
-For example, the C-HR and Prius Mk4 came 14th and fourth respectively in this year’s new car survey, while the RAV4 and Prius Mk3 achieved fifth and 11th places in the used car poll.
+The Hilux is a bit too niche to appear in our Driver Power satisfaction surveys but, as a manufacturer, Toyota has a habit of doing very well with its newer models, and as a brand itself.
+In our 2021 survey, it recorded a top 5 finish in the manufacturer list.